J-BarrettPY/InfoSecNotes/readme.md

 When two or more authentication methods are used to authenticate someone, a multifactor authentication system is being implemented.
 A system that uses two authentication methods such as smart cards and a password can be referred to as two-factor authentication.

 Review:
--	Multifactor authentication systems are when two or more authentications methods (what a user knows, what a user owns, and who a user is) are being implemented.
+-	Multi-factor authentication systems are when two or more authentications methods (what a user knows, what a user owns, and who a user is) are being implemented.
 -	Two-factor authentication is a system in which two authentication methods are being used.

 ## Authentication Based on What a User Knows